anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/machine-learning-based-inference/index.md

 4. **Long-term Effects**: Brand-building activities often have long-term impacts that are difficult to measure using short-term models.
 5. **Feature Selection** : We need to include the right set of features/variables in the model to make the right inference.
 More features will create overfitting problem, Not including the right [confounders/mediators/colliders ](https://docs.lifesight.io/docs/causality-in-mmm) will comprise causal reasoning, adding random variables will introduce noise and cause poor fit

-## Conclusion: The Art and Science of Marketing
+## Conclusion: Where Statistical Rigor Meets Marketing Judgment

-Marketing Mix Modelling at Lifesight transforms marketing from a purely creative endeavor into a data-driven science.
-But like the chef at the beginning of our analogy, the art lies in interpreting the results and crafting the perfect mix.
-MMM isn’t about replacing creativity with numbers but rather informing creativity with insights.

-By understanding the principles behind MMM and leveraging the various KPIs we support, marketers can make more informed decisions, optimize their marketing spend, and ultimately, deliver a strategy that’s as balanced and effective as a master chef’s signature dish.

-Let's start by understanding regularised ridge regression better [here](https://docs.lifesight.io/update/docs/ridge-regression#/)
+Marketing Mix Modelling at Lifesight elevates marketing from intuition-led decisions to evidence-based strategy.
+But MMM is not a replacement for creativity — it’s a decision intelligence layer that empowers it.

+The science lies in the math: structured transformations, causal reasoning, regularisation, and machine-learning-driven inference.
+The art lies in interpreting these results with brand context, market understanding, and strategic nuance.
+Together, they reveal not just what is working, but why, how much, and what to do next.

+By grounding decisions in a robust measurement framework — and by leveraging the rich KPIs and Causal AI capabilities we support — marketers can confidently optimise budgets, balance short-term efficiency with long-term brand growth, and craft strategies with both precision and creativity.

+If you’re ready to go deeper into the mechanics, the next step is understanding how regularised ridge regression underpins stable, reliable MMM models.
+Start [here](https://docs.lifesight.io/update/docs/ridge-regression#/)